 Duncan Custom (SH-5)

-Like the ’59, the Duncan Custom is inspired by the classic P.A.F. humbucker, but kicks things up a notch or two with a ceramic magnet and a custom coil design which give it compressed dynamics, enhanced harmonics, punchy low end and a distinctive treble attack.
+Like the ’59, the Duncan Custom is inspired by the classic P.A.F. humbucker but it kicks things up a notch or two with a ceramic magnet and a custom coil design which give it compressed dynamics, enhanced harmonics, punchy low end and a distinctive treble attack.
 It pairs especially well with a ’59 in the neck position.

 Duncan Distortion (SH-6)

 The Distortion does exactly what you’d expect it to: it slaps your amp’s input stage with plenty of power so it can generate harmonically rich, cutting distortion.
 The sound is raw and aggressive, and great for maintaining the thickness of the low B string.
-The high end is particularly strong, and the lows remain clear enough to retain definition no matter how fast or how low you play.
+The high end is particularly strong and the lows remain clear enough to retain definition no matter how fast or how low you play.

 Full Shred (SH-10)